SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Breaks
 Breaks are where emotional turbulence is at a high since it's the culmination of the stakes across the whole tournament.
 People get starkly divided into happy people and sad people.

+Congratulating your friends who broke is a great display of contingent spirit.

  glorification of people who break